Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

 \subsubsection{Point and density forecasts}

-We assess the forecast performance for the first and second moments of the predictive distribution for electricity prices in Germany.
 Root mean squared errors (RMSEs) serve to evaluate the point predictions across our models.
-As a measure capturing density forecast performance, we rely on the continuous ranked probability score (CRPS).
-We choose CRPSs rather than log predictive scores, since they are less sensitive to outliers and superior in rewarding predictive densities that are close to but not exactly equal to outcomes \citep[see][]{gneiting2007strictly,gneiting2011comparing}.\footnote{Log predictive scores are available from the corresponding author upon request.}
+As a density forecast measure we rely on the continuous ranked probability score \citep[CRPS,][]{gneiting2007strictly}.
+This measure captures not only the first moment but also higher-order moments of the predictive distribution.
 Table \ref{tab:forecasts} displays RMSEs and CRPSs across all model types (rows) and over the respective hours of the day (columns).
-Forecasts are produced hourly for a full-day ($8$ a.m. until $6$ p.m., and aggregate ``Night'' hours).
+Forecasts are produced hourly for a full day ahead ($8$ a.m. until $6$ p.m., and aggregate ``Night'' hours).
 Besides individual hours, we produce a summary figure for overall forecast performance across a full day (labeled ``Total'').
-Model abbreviations and variants of features such as TVPs or the error variances specification are indicated in the previous Sub-section.
+Model abbreviations and variants of features such as TVPs or the error variances specification are indicated in the previous sub-section.
 Values in the first row per model indicate RMSEs, those in parentheses in the second row are CRPSs.
-They are benchmarked relative (as ratios) to the AR($P$) model in differences with constant parameters and a standard stochastic volatility specification (\texttt{ARpd}, red shaded row, indicating actual values of RMSEs and CRPSs).
-In both cases, small relative numbers mark superior forecast performance, with the best performing specification in bold.
+They are benchmarked relative (as ratios) to the AR($P$) model in differences with constant parameters and a standard SV specification (red shaded row, indicating raw values of RMSEs and CRPSs).
+In both cases, relative numbers below one mark superior forecast performance, with the best performing specification in bold.

-The upper panel contains results for our main specification with sparsified estimates.
+The upper panel contains results for our main model variant (i.e., a VECM equipped with shrinkage priors) with both sparsified and non-sparsified estimates.
 The lower panel shows several non-sparsified benchmarks.
 It is worth mentioning that many of these benchmark specifications are nested in our proposed model.
-Examples would be specifications with fixed cointegration rank, or VARs in levels (in the case where our approach selects the cointegration matrix to be of full rank).
-Such specifications in essence differ only in terms of the implied prior on the reduced form coefficients \citep[see, for instance,][]{villani2009steady,eisenstat2016stochastic,giannone2019priors}.
+For example, in the case where our approach selects the cointegration matrix to be of full rank, we obtain a VAR in levels.
+Such specifications in essence differ in terms of the implied shrinkage prior on the reduced form coefficients \citep[see, for instance,][]{villani2009steady,eisenstat2016stochastic,giannone2019priors}.